daleal/station/README.md

 heroku create
 ```

-Don't forget to add the `heroku-postgresql` addon to your `heroku` app (when deploying to `heroku`, only the Rails app will be deployed, and the `postgresql` container used locally must be replaced with the `heroku-postgresql` addon):
+Don't forget to add the `heroku-postgresql` addon to your `heroku` app (when deploying to `heroku`, only the Rails app will be deployed, and the `postgres` container used locally must be replaced with the `heroku-postgresql` addon):

 ```sh
 heroku addons:create heroku-postgresql:hobby-dev